 Stored items, such as clothes for a charity shop or bring-and-buy sale

 Notice boards (unless small and the notices are kept firmly pinned onto the board).

 It might be acceptable to have a coat rack in the escape route as long as it does not reduce the width of the exit significantly.
 Fire retardant furniture might be acceptable, again providing that there is no reduction in the escape route width and consideration is given to the fact that people will often move the furniture about and this could block the exit route.

 In the event of fire, smoke can quickly make visibility poor.
 Exits need to be well lit by normal mains lighting, which should be switched on whenever the building is in use.
 In many situations, emergency lighting might be necessary both inside the building and directly outside the final exit doors.
 Such lighting would be designed to provide enough light to find an exit in safety.

 Exits for people with disabilities

-Current Disability Discrimination legislation requires a provision of suitable fire exits for disabled people.
-In some buildings, it might be a good idea to have a number of dedicated exit routes for people with impaired mobility where the normal fire exits are not suitable.
+Current Equality legislation requires a provision of suitable fire exits for disabled people.
+In some buildings, it might be possible to have a number of dedicated exit routes for people with impaired mobility where the normal fire exits are not suitable.
 In situations where exit routes need to be marked as suitable for wheelchair users, special exit signs are available which show a wheelchair symbol next to the usual fire exit symbols, arrow and text.